 This type of magick can fall into any of the categories listed a the top of the page.

-This type of magick is used with most of the other magickal paths - Ceremonial, Witchcraft, etc. It involves learning how to use candles to hold intention and flame to activate that intention.
+This is one of the few types of magick that is used with most of the other magickal paths - Ceremonial, Witchcraft, etc. It involves learning how to use candles to hold intention and flame to activate that intention.
 You'll learn what different colors to use for different kinds of intentions, as well as which herbs and oils can enhance the ritual.
 Anything can be used with candle magick to help it manifest for you.
 It's helpful to learn astrology for timing so that it will work better (rather than just getting lucky with the timing), gemstones to assist in continuing the energy of the spell after the candle has gone out, and tarot to help validate results energetically if it's not obvious right away.

 Using candle magick of course requires some safety measures so you don't burn down your space or get hurt.
 If you cannot burn candles at home, I recommend using another form of magick to manifest your desires.